grayburntc67/Shortster/README.md

 localhost:3000//shorten?url=desiredURL&name=desiredName<br/>
 -The url query should be the full url that will be shortened.<br/>
 -The name query is optional.
 If left out, the backend with generate a code for the user, or the user can specify one they want.
 User generated codes must be at least 4 characters and can contain uppercase, lowercase, and/or numbers.<br/>
--Returns the code that was created.
+-Returns the code that was created.<br/>
 -Returns an error message if the user created code doesn't meet requirements or already exists.<br/>

 localhost:3000//:shortcode<br/>